Puerto Varas The Lakes District, Chile Travel Guide

 Your journey offers an opportunity to travel responsibly, leaving a positive effect on the environment and local communities.

-In national parks and natural areas, pack out all trash and leave nothing behind.
+Inside national parks and natural areas, take all your trash with you and leave nothing behind.

 Conserve water and energy in your accommodation.
-Dispose of waste properly and recycle where possible.
+Dispose of waste properly and reuse materials when feasible.

 Carry reusable bottles and bags to lessen waste.